Generic selectors

 Estadio Centenario is the home of the Uruguay national team and has a record attendance of just under 80,000 people.

-In 2021, it was renovated specially for the hosting of the latter two competitions listed, costing approximately £4.5 million, which saw a new illumination system and a new pitch installed.
-It is also an integral part of Uruguay's bid to host the final of the 2030 World Cup, which will take place across multiple countries and continents.
+It is also an integral part of Uruguay's bid to host the 2030 World Cup, which will take place across several countries and continents.

 8. Estadio de la UNSA